 If using a child theme, try to deactivate the parent theme.

 If the core files are corrupted, users can fix this error by reinstalling them.
 It's important to create a backup before starting.
+The backup can be saved on a hard drive, SSD, or cloud storage.

 This step won't affect the plugins or themes.